skip to content

 Some examples in Orm are lefe (laefe), lare, sawle, while from OE le_af, la_r, sa_wel, hwi_l.

-While this isn't a pattern applied consistently in eME, it's common enough to warrant recognition of strong feminine (o_-stems) with long internal vowel as a group to be dealt with under principle 4, and thus to give all eME reflexes a final <e>.
+While this isn't a pattern applied consistently in eME, it's common enough to warrant recognition of strong feminine (o_-stems) with long root vowel as a group to be dealt with under principle 4, and thus to give all eME reflexes a final <e> where ModE also has a final <e>.
+The significance of the long root vowel is evident in ModE chest from OE c`ist (c`est), a strong feminine (o_-stems) with a short root vowel.
+The singular form in the ModE reflex does not have a final <e>, despite the fact that every form in the OE declension apart from the nom sg, has an ending.

 Note - strong masculine and neuter nouns didn't develop this way in eME.
 Nouns such as sto(o)n in Chaucer and daei in the Peterborough Chronicle, never have a final <e> in the nominative singular.
-The decisive factor is undoubtedly the lack of final vowel in acc sg as well as nom sg in OE masculine a_-stems:
+The decisive factor is undoubtedly the lack of final vowel in acc sg in OE masculine a_-stems:

 feminine o_-stems